masum184e/opencv_python/README.md

 __Night Vision:__ Green color channels are often emphasized because the human eye is most sensitive to green light.
 By merging a grayscale image with an enhanced green channel, you can improve visibility in low-light conditions while preserving important details.

 ## Arithmatic Operations
+Both images should be of same depth and type, or the second image can just be a scalar value.
+There is a difference between OpenCV addition(`add()`) and Numpy addition(`img1+img2`).
+OpenCV addition is a saturated operation while Numpy addition is a modulo operation.

 __Brightness:__ Adding a `constant` value to every pixel in an image increases its brightness, while subtracting decreases it.
 This operation is often used for adjusting the exposure of images.